cwchilvers/Flipbit-NES/README.md

 3. [Contact Information](#contact-information)

 ## Description
 Flipbit NES is an NES version of the game Flipbit, which is a game originally developed by brother, [Tristan Chilvers](https://github.com/tmchilvers).
-Flipbit is a simple puzzle game where the player must flip all the bits on the screen to win.
+Flipbit is a simple puzzle game where the player must flip between pathways to reach the end of a maze.
 This game is currently a work in progress.

 ## Credits
 - [NESasm](https://github.com/camsaul/nesasm)